 Abstract K. Robert Schwarz was a classical music critic and scholar who graduated from Queens College in 1979.
-He wrote for The New York Times, Out, Pulse!, and Stereo Review magazine.
+He wrote for the New York Times, Out, Pulse!, and Stereo Review Magazine.
 His papers contain academic research files, music criticism research, subject files on various artists, printed materials, program notes, and publications written by Schwarz.
-Also included is in depth research on Steve Reich and Paul Bowles, the subjects of Schwarz’s thesis and dissertation respectively.
-Schwarz also...
+Also included is in-depth research on Steve Reich and Paul Bowles, the subjects of Schwarz’s...

 Abstract Karol Rathaus established himself as an exceptional compositional talent in European musical circles before immigrating to the United States in 1938.
 In 1940, he became the first composition professor in the music department of Queens College, a position he held until his untimely death in 1954.
 His papers include correspondence, manuscripts, sketches, printed materials, performance programs, press clippings, and audio recordings in various formats.
 Also included are papers related to Rathaus'...